GaloisInc/reopt/README.md

 ## Testing with `run-tests.sh`

 `reopt_test` can also be run with `run-tests.sh`.
 The script will generate single instruction tests using the [fuzzer](https://github.com/GaloisInc/fuzz64) and then execute them.

-Called with no arguments, the script will generate 1 test of each iform and run `reopt_test` over all of them.
-There is also the `-s` flag which takes the name of a test to run, for testing a single iform only.
+- `run-tests.sh` will run a list of tests that should pass (`passers.txt`).
+This is intended to provide a regression test.
+- `run-tests.sh -s test_ADD_GPRv_IMMz_0` is an example of running a single test.
+- `run-tests.sh -a` will run tests of all possible iforms.
+- `run-tests.sh -n` will run only the tests which aren't in `passers.txt`.